Pro Bono: A Firm Commitment, a Firmwide Effort

 Dechert is a signatory to the Law Firm Pro Bono Challenge® and we are committed to spending three percent of our total billable time annually on pro bono work.
 In addition, we are a signatory to the United Kingdom’s Joint Protocol for Pro Bono Legal Work.
 As a result of this dedication, Dechert lawyers commit thousands of hours annually to pro bono service.

 We approach pro bono efforts with the same energy, enthusiasm and resources as work for commercial clients, and associates receive billable hour credit for their pro bono work.
-We require all U.S.-based attorneys to perform at least 25 hours of pro bono work per year to ensure universal participation in our pro bono program.

 Watch our video to hear Dechert lawyers describe their pro bono work, including the importance of pro bono to the firm’s culture, the matters that have meant the most to them throughout their careers and how pro bono has made them better lawyers.